What Is the Behavior Gap?

 - The gap stems from irrational decisions motivated by a desire to avoid pain and seek pleasure and can lead to lost capital or buying investments when they're pricier, which can reduce returns.

-- Doing your research, diversifying your portfolio, maintaining your investment approach, consulting a financial planner, and running your choices past friends on family, are all methods that investors can use to close the behavior gap.
+- Doing your research, diversifying your portfolio, maintaining your investment approach, consulting a financial planner, and running your choices past friends and family, are all methods that investors can use to close the behavior gap.